MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-and-restore-with-s3-compatible-object-storage.md

 The S3 endpoint must have been configured as follows:

 - TLS has been configured.
 It is assumed that all connections will be securely transmitted over HTTPS not HTTP.
-SQL Server will require the certificate for this scenario.
+SQL Server requires the certificate for this scenario.
 - A user (Access Key ID) has been configured and the secret (Secret Key ID) for that user is known to you.
-You will need both to authenticate against the S3 endpoint.
+You need both to authenticate against the S3 endpoint.
 - At least one bucket has been configured.
 Buckets can't be created or configured inside [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)].

 ## Performance best practices